AshAzax22/soles2.0/README.md

 - `app.js`: The entry point to our application.
 This file defines our express server and sets up Socket.io.
 It also requires the routes we'll be using in the application.
 - `public/`: This folder contains static files like CSS and JavaScript files.

+## Visit the website

+CheckOut the website at: https://soles2-0.vercel.app/